Implementing your blogging plan for success

 - get any graphics created.

 Each of those steps needs to have a timeframe and deadline attached to out, as well as who will be responsible for each (if you are outsourcing anything).
-For more detailed ebook related information please take a look at Zero to Ebook.

 Set aside a section of time each day or week and make sure you complete your tasks.
-If this means setting up a blog on Monday, and then writing an article per day the rest of the week, then commit to getting that done.
+If this means setting up a blog on Monday, and then writing an article per day the rest of the week, then commit to getting this done.

 Implementing Your First Blogging Campaign